 Description of the Procedure

-- First—medicine is given until you are unconscious.
+- First—medicine is given until the person is unconscious

-- Maintenance—medicine is adjusted based on your response.
+- Maintenance—medicine is adjusted based on the person's response

-- Recovery—effects are slowly reversed.
-This will allow you to wake up.
+- Recovery—effects are slowly reversed to allow the person to wake up

 How Long Will It Take?